Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/preferences/smbsettings.md

-# OpenAPS SMB Settings
+# iAPS SMB Settings
 :::{admonition} Highlights
 :class: important
-- Enable SMB Always: Most commonly enabled setting; allows iAPS to provide small correction boluses to make rapid blood sugar adjustments.
-If you want to configure SMB to only run in certain conditions read below.
+- Super micro boluses (SMB) deliver small doses of insulin.
+Your basal rate will be temporarily reduced after an SMB is delivered.
-- Max Delta-BG Threshold SMB: Change to 0.3 (30%) for closed loop with UAM enabled.
+- SMBs reduce blood sugar more quickly than temporary basal rates.
-- Enable UAM: Enable to allow iAPS to bolus for detected meals.
-Pre-meal bolusing is still advised even with this feature enabled.
+- If you want iAPS to make all SMB decisions, select Enable SMB Always and leave the other settings deselected.
-- Max SMB Basal Minutes: Increase to allow SMB to give more insulin in one bolus.
-Increase if struggling with fasting highs.
+- If you want to configure SMBs only to run in certain conditions, follow the directions below.
-- Max UAM SMB Basal Minutes: Increase to allow UAM to give more insulin in one bolus.
-Increase if struggling with meal or hormonal highs.
+- For a detailed look at when SMBs are delivered, see chart.
-- Bolus Increment: Change to 0.05 for Omnipod users
+- For setup recommendations, see the Start Up Guide at (www.iaps-app.org).

 :::
 ## Enable SMB Always
 Enabling this setting allows SMBs to be delivered if your blood sugar is predicted to go above target.